Agenda building

 Agenda building describes the ongoing process by which various groups attempt to transfer their interests to be the interests of public policymakers.
 Conceptualized as a political science theory by Cobb and Elder in 1971, "the agenda-building perspective...alerts us to the importance of the environing social processes in determining what occurs at the decision-making stage and what types of policy outcomes will be produced.”
 It focuses on the relationship between society and policy maker.

-Classic democratic theory focused on the assumption that calls on “public policymakers to advance the interests of civically engaged constituents, by an autonomous press” (i.e. classic theory focuses on the policy makers and media), however, it failed to account for points at which larger society of stakeholders could define the range of alternatives available for policy making.
+Classic democratic theory focused on the assumption that calls on “public policymakers to advance the interests of civically engaged constituents, by an autonomous press” (i.e. classic theory focuses on the policy makers and media), however, it failed to account for points at which a larger society of stakeholders could define the range of alternatives available for policy making.

-Key Assumptions
+Key assumptions

-Agenda building rests on two primary assumptions (Cobb & Elder):

-"Firstly, the attention capabilities of government are necessarily limited.
-There are always more matters vying for attention than can be actively considered.
-Secondly, policy problems are not a priori givens but rather are matters of definition.
-Whether a particular situation or set of circumstances constitutes a problem and is an appropriate matter of "public" concern depends upon not just facts but upon beliefs and values."

-Other assumptions include, but are not limited to:
+Agenda building assumes that the problems to which the government can give its attention are limited; and that what constitutes a policy problems is a matter of definition, dependent on beliefs and values, not just simple facts.